ZhouYing-SEU/Page-of-Zhou-s-Research-Group/content/authors/图尔新/_index.md

 ---
 # Display name
-title: Dr. Hao YUAN (袁浩)
+title: Mr. Erxin TU (图尔新)

 # Full name (for SEO)
-first_name: Hao
+first_name: Erxin
-last_name: YUAN
+last_name: Tu

 # Username (this should match the folder name)
 authors:
-  - 袁浩
+  - 图尔新

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: